Diffusion differentiable resampling: Experiments

 \subsection{Gaussian mixture importance resampling}

-Consider a target model $\pi(x) \propto \phi(x) \, p(y \cond x)$ with Gaussian mixture prior $\phi(x) = \sum_{i=1}^c \omega_i \, \mathrm{N}(x; m_i, v_i)$ and likelihood $p(y \cond x) = \mathrm{N}(y; H \, x, \Xi)$.
-The posterior distribution $\pi$ is also a Gaussian mixture available in closed form (see details in Appendix~\ref{app:exp-gm}).
+Consider a target distribution $\pi(x) \propto \phi(x) \, p(y \cond x)$ with Gaussian mixture prior $\phi(x) = \sum_{i=1}^c \omega_i \, \mathrm{N}(x; m_i, v_i)$ and likelihood $p(y \cond x) = \mathrm{N}(y; H \, x, \Xi)$.
+The posterior distribution $\pi$ is also a Gaussian mixture available in closed form (see Appendix~\ref{app:exp-gm}).
 We use the prior as the proposal to generate importance samples, and then apply the resampling methods to obtain resampled particles.
 These are compared to samples directly drawn from $\pi$, using the sliced 1-Wasserstein distance (SWD) and resampling variance for the mean estimator.
 We run experiments 100 times independently with sample size $N=10,000$.

 Table~\ref{tbl:gm-compare} shows that the diffusion resampling at $K=128$ gives the best SWD, followed by the baseline multinomial resampling and OT ($\varepsilon=0.3$).
 We also observe that the diffusion resampling performance highly depends on the choice of integrator and discretisation, which at $K=8$ is not superior than OT or multinomial.
 In terms of resampling variance for estimating the posterior mean, diffusion resampling is not as performant as OT but is still better than the baseline multinomial.
 OT seems to have stable resampling variance robust in $\varepsilon$.
-Gumbel-Softmax and the soft resampling methods are not comparable to diffusion or OT, except when they reduce to multinomial resampling numerically.
+Gumbel-Softmax and the soft resampling methods are not comparable to diffusion or OT.
 Further results are given in Appendix~\ref{app:exp-gm}.

 The time costs of diffusion resampling and OT are shown in Figure~\ref{fig:time}, and we have two important observations.
 The left figure shows that both methods roughly scale polynomially in the sample size $N$, where diffusion $(K=4)$ is better than OT $(\varepsilon=0.8)$.
 On the right side of the figure, both methods scale linearly in their parameters $K$ and $1 \, / \, \varepsilon$, which aligns with the summary in Table~\ref{tbl:app-compare-all}, and the cross point shows that they have a similar computation at $K \approx 6 \, / \, \varepsilon$ when $N=8,192$.
 We also observe a trend that when $N$ increases, the cross point moves left, showing that diffusion scales better than OT in $N$.
 Details are given in Appendix~\ref{app:time}.